PrefectHQ/prefect/docs/concepts/automations.md

 ![Configuring notifications for an automation in Prefect Cloud.](/img/ui/automations-notifications.png)

-!!! note "Notification blocks must be pre-configured"
-    Notification blocks must be pre-configured prior to creating a notification action.
-Any existing blocks capable of sending messages will be shown in the block drop-down list.

-    The **Add +** button cancels the current automation creation process and enables configuration a notification block.

 ## Templating notifications with Jinja

 The notification body can include templated variables using [Jinja](https://palletsprojects.com/p/jinja/) syntax.
 Templated variable enable you to include details relevant to automation trigger, such as a flow or pool name.